Layla: Writing and recording

-After the break-up of Cream, Clapton tried his hand with several groups, including Blind Faith and the husband-and-wife duo Delaney & Bonnie.
+After the break-up of Cream, Clapton appeared with several groups, including Blind Faith and the husband-and-wife duo Delaney & Bonnie.
 In the spring of 1970, he was told that some members of Delaney & Bonnie's back-up band, including bassist Carl Radle, drummer Jim Gordon and keyboardist Bobby Whitlock, were leaving the group.
 Seizing the opportunity, Clapton formed a new group with Whitlock, Radle and Gordon.
 Naming themselves Derek and the Dominos, the band "made our bones", according to Clapton, while backing Harrison on his first post-Beatles solo album, All Things Must Pass.

-During the recording of the Layla album, Duane Allman joined Clapton's fledgling band as a guest.
-Clapton and Allman, already mutual fans, were introduced by Tom Dowd at an Allman Brothers concert at the Miami Beach Convention Center on 26 August 1970.
+During the recording of the Layla album, Duane Allman joined the fledgling band as a guest of Clapton.
+Clapton and Allman, already mutual fans, were introduced by veteran recording engineer and producer Tom Dowd at an Allman Brothers concert at the Miami Beach Convention Center on 26 August 1970.
 The two hit it off well and soon became good friends.
 Dowd said of their guitar-playing chemistry: "There had to be some sort of telepathy going on because I've never seen spontaneous inspiration happen at that rate and level.
 One of them would play something, and the other reacted instantaneously.
 Never once did either of them have to say, 'Could you play that again, please?'
 It was like two hands in a glove.
 And they got tremendously off on playing with each other."
-Dowd was already famous for a variety of work and had worked with Clapton in his Cream days (Clapton once called him "the ideal recording man"); his work on the album would be another achievement.
-For the making of his biographical film Tom Dowd & the Language of Music, he remixed the original master tapes of "Layla", saying, "There are my principles, in one form or another."
+Dowd was already famous for a variety of achievements and had worked with Clapton in his Cream days (Clapton once called him "the ideal recording man"); his production on the album would be another milestone.

 Clapton originally wrote "Layla" as a ballad, with lyrics describing his unrequited love for Boyd, but the song became a "rocker" when, according to Clapton, Allman composed the song's signature riff.
 With the band assembled and Dowd producing, "Layla" was recorded in its rock form.
 The recording of the first section consisted of sixteen tracks of which six were guitar tracks: a rhythm part by Clapton, three tracks of harmonies played by Clapton (the main power chord riff on both channels and two harmonies against that main riff, one on the left channel and one on the right channel), a track of solos by Allman (fretted solos with bent notes during the verses and a slide solo during the outro), and one track with both Allman and Clapton playing duplicate solos (the 7-note "signature" riff doubled in two octaves and the 12-note "signature" riff doubled in unison).
 According to Clapton, Allman played the first seven notes of the 12-note "signature" riff fretted and the last five notes on slide in standard tuning.
 Each player used one input of the same two-input Fender Champ amplifier.